marcblank/nina.plugin.manifests/README.md

 `Identifier` - **Required**

 This is a unique identifier - using a GUID - of your plugin and must not be changed throughout the lifetime of your plugin for version increases.
-It is used to identify your assembly during the installation and deinstallation process.
+It is used to identify your assembly during the installation and de-installation process.

 `Author` - **Required**